-- Hold current board certification or board eligibility in general surgery or pediatric surgery by the American Board of Medical Specialties (ABMS), American Osteopathic Association (AOA), or Royal College of Physicians and Surgeons of Canada (RCPS-C) - Serve as the director of a single trauma program - Be credentialed to provide trauma care - Hold current Advanced Trauma Life Support (ATLS) certification - Participate on the trauma call panel - Provide evidence of 36 hours of trauma-related continuing medical education (CME) during the verification cycle.
+- Hold current board certification or board eligibility in general surgery or pediatric surgery by the American Board of Medical Specialties (ABMS), American Osteopathic Association (AOA), or Royal College of Physicians and Surgeons of Canada (RCPS-C) - Serve as the director of a single trauma program - Be credentialed to provide trauma care - Hold current Advanced Trauma Life Support (ATLS[®]) certification - Participate on the trauma call panel - Provide evidence of 36 hours of trauma-related continuing medical education (CME) during the verification cycle.
 For pediatric TMD, 9 of 36 hours must be pediatric-specific CME - In Level I trauma centers, the TMD must hold active membership in at least one national trauma organization and have attended at least one meeting during the verification cycle - In Level II or III trauma centers, the TMD must hold active membership in at least one regional, state, or national trauma organization and have attended at least one meeting during the verification cycle

-If a board-certified general surgeon who is not boardcertified or board-eligible in pediatric surgery serves as the pediatric TMD, they must also:
+If a board-certified general surgeon who is not boardcertified or board-eligible in pediatric surgery serves as the pediatric TMD, then the following are required:

-- Hold current Pediatric Advanced Life Support (PALS) certification - Have a written affiliation agreement with a pediatric TMD at another verified Level I pediatric trauma center whose role is to assist with process improvement, guideline development, and complex case discussions
+- The pediatric TMD must hold current Pediatric Advanced Life Support (PALS) certification - The center must have a written affiliation agreement with a current pediatric TMD at another ACS verified Level I pediatric trauma center.
+This agreement must identify the affiliate pediatric TMD and at minimum include the following responsibilities: - Assist with process improvement, guideline development, and complex case discussions - Attend at least 50% of trauma multidisciplinary PIPS committee meetings - Attend the VRC site visit at the time of verification